0Abanoub/ReconPlus/README.md

 # 🕵️‍♂️ Bug Bounty Recon Script

-A **Bash-based automation tool** to streamline the reconnaissance phase for bug bounty hunting and ethical hacking.
-It automates multiple tasks like port scanning, content discovery, certificate lookup, and even detects **subdomain takeover** candidates.
+**ReconPlus** is a Bash-based reconnaissance automation tool designed for bug bounty hunters and penetration testers.
+It supports scanning domains using Nmap, Dirsearch, crt.sh, and checks for subdomain takeover possibilities.

 ---